elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/state-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> TThe State Design Pattern allows an object to alter its behavior when its internal state changes, seemingly changing its class.
-It promotes loose coupling and increases manageability.<br/>
+      <strong>Interview Response:</strong> The State Design Pattern allows an object to alter its behavior when its internal state changes, seemingly changing its class.
+It promotes loose coupling and increases manageability.
     </div>
     <br/>
     <div>